psjishnu/simple-react-star-rating/README.md

     <Star count={star_rating}  total={total_no_of_stars} />

  4.Sample view of the star rating component
-   *NB: The css provided is Tailwind CSS .
+ 5.NB: The css provided is Tailwind CSS .